 As a CWRV contractor, you have the benefit of being your own boss.
 You work when you want, drive your own truck, see the country, all while getting paid!
 Driving for CWRV has great benefits like not having to wash the travel trailer or fifth wheel when you arrive.
 You’ll never have to go to Canada, so put the passport and hassle away.
 When you check-in, the wait time is minimal.
-All this while transporting RV’s for Camping World.
+All this while transporting RV’s for dealers country wide.

 Contractor Compensation & Benefits: